vuestorefront/vue-storefront/packages/core/docs/shopify/use-user.md

 }
 ```
 - `updateUser` - function required to update user information like email, first and last name.
-    - This method accept the following parameters.
+    - This method accepts the following parameters.
     - `email` (String) - The customer’s email.
     - `firstName` (String) - The customer’s first name.
     - `lastName`  (String) - The customer’s last name.
-- `register` - function for registering a user with email, name and password.
+- `register` - function for registering a user with email, name, and password.
-    - This method accept the following parameters.
+    - This method accepts the following parameters.
     - `email` (String) - The customer’s email.
     - `password` (String) - The login password used by the customer.
     - `firstName` (String) - The customer’s first name.
     - `lastName`  (String) - The customer’s last name.
-- `login` - function for authenticating user with email and password and retrieve token.
+- `login` - function for authenticating the user with email and password and retrieve the token.
-    - This method accept the following parameters.
+    - This method accepts the following parameters.
-    - `username` (String) - The email associated to the customer.
+    - `username` (String) - The email associated with the customer.
     - `password` (String) - The login password to be used by the customer.
 - `logout` - function for removing user's token.
 - `changePassword` - function for change user's password.
     - This method accept the following parameters.
     - `currentPassword` (String) - The existing password
     - `newPassword` (String) - The login password used by the customer.
-- `refreshUser` - function for retrieve user details by token.
+- `refreshUser` - function for retrieve user details by the token.
-- `loading` - a reactive object containing information about loading state of the user
+- `loading` - a reactive object containing information about the loading state of the user

 ## Example
-Creates a customer access token.
-The access token used to identify the customer and is required to modify the customer object in any way.
+Create customer's access token.
+The access token is used to identify the customer and is required to modify the customer object in any way.
-This method accept two parameters, username and password and on success it will return a token.
-The token is require and mandatory to call other APIs like `updateUser`, `changePassword`, `refreshUser` and `logout`.
+This method accepts two parameters, username, and password, and on the success, it will return a token.
+The token is required and mandatory to call other APIs like `updateUser`, `changePassword`, `refreshUser`, and `logout`.

 ```vue
 <template>